 Q. I cannot afford to pay the application fee.
 Can I defer the fee until I am admitted?

 A. We understand the financial difficulties associated with applications to graduate programs.
-However, the $50.00 application fee cannot be deferred or waived.
+However, the application fee cannot be deferred or waived.
+Domestic: $75; International: $85.

 Q. Are multidisciplinary programs available?

-A. The School of Chemical & Biomolecular Engineering participates in several multidisciplinary degree programs, including bioengineering, paper science and engineering and polymers.
-Admissions to these degree programs are made by the "home" school – in this case, the School of Chemical & Biomolecular Engineering.
-You should indicate your interest to pursue these degrees on your application form.
+A. The School of Chemical & Biomolecular Engineering participates in the multidisciplinary degree programs of bioengineering.
+Admissions to the bioengineering degree program is made by the "home" school – in this case, the School of Chemical & Biomolecular Engineering.
+You should indicate your interest to pursue this degree on your application form.

-You should be aware that you may also obtain a Chemical Engineering graduate degree and conduct research in multidisciplinary areas such as bioengineering, paper science and engineering and polymers.
+You should be aware that you may also obtain a Chemical Engineering graduate degree and conduct research in multidisciplinary areas such as bioengineering.
 In fact, the majority of research projects in the School are multidisciplinary, and involve collaboration with faculty and graduate students in other Schools and multidisciplinary Centers at Georgia Tech.